 Lifestyle changes are the key to reversing PCOS.
 Losing weight will not only reduce insulin and androgen levels, it will also restore normal ovulation.
 Leading a healthy lifestyle that depends on eating a clean, healthy LCHF diet and focuses on getting regular exercise to improve insulin-sensitivity is a long-term fix that will also improve your odds of getting pregnant.
 A healthy lifestyle will not only fix insulin resistance, it also improves quality of life, making you feel stronger, fitter, happier and more at peace.

-This is why, changing your approach to “dieting” is crucial here.
-Most women are no strangers to “dieting” to lose weight, which is why we want to steer you towards a diet that will not only help you lose weight, it is possible to stay on this diet and reap several health benefits from it for life!!!
+This is why, changing your approach to “dieting” is crucial to reversing PCOS.
+Most women are no strangers to “dieting” to lose weight.
+Which is why we want to steer you towards a diet that will not only help you lose weight, but one that you are likely to sustain and give several health benefits it for life!!!

 We’re talking about the LCHF or Low Carb High Fat diet.
-And this has been proven by research conducted at Duke University Medical Center to study the effects of a low-carbohydrate, high fat diet on polycystic ovary syndrome.
+And this has been proven by research conducted at Duke University Medical Center to study the effects of a low-carbohydrate, high fat diet on revsersing PCOS.
 Researchers found that such a diet led to significant improvement in weight, percent free testosterone, LH/FSH ratio, and fasting insulin in women with obesity and PCOS over a 24 week period.

 Low carbohydrate intake results in lower insulin levels, which reverses insulin resistance in PCOS and helps to balance the hormonal system.
 As a result, your LCHF diet supports normal ovulation and a normal menstrual cycle, while reducing other symptoms of PCOS naturally.
 It addresses acne and extra facial hair growth too, and getting pregnant also becomes easier when you nourish your body with the right diet.